Key Quote

 PROPAGANDA & DOUBLETHINK

-In *Nineteen Eighty-Four*, Orwell would later name this phenomenon 'doublethink' — the ability to hold two contradictory beliefs simultaneously.
+In *Nineteen Eighty-Four*, Orwell would later name this phenomenon 'doublethinkdoublethink — Orwell's term for accepting contradictory beliefs simultaneously' — the ability to hold two contradictory beliefs simultaneously.
 'More equal' IS doublethink: it requires believing both that all animals are equal AND that some are superior, without recognising the contradiction.

 Key Words

-Antonio Gramsci's concept of hegemony — the process by which a ruling class maintains power not through force alone but through controlling ideology, culture, and 'common sense' — explains exactly how the pigs maintain control.
+The pigs maintain power not through force alone but through controlling ideologyideology — a system of beliefs, culture, and 'common sense'.
 They do not merely ENFORCE inequality; they make inequality seem natural, reasonable, even equal.
-Gramsci argued that the most effective domination is that which the dominated ACCEPT as legitimate.
-The animals accept 'more equal' because the pigs have established hegemonic control over language, education, and the interpretation of history.
+The most effective domination is that which the dominated ACCEPT as legitimate.
+The animals accept 'more equal' because the pigs have established ideological controlideological control — Ruling-class power maintained through controlling beliefs and 'common sense' over language, education, and the interpretation of history.
 The animals cannot challenge the pigs' power because they cannot think outside the framework the pigs have constructed.
-Gramsci would argue that the true revolution would require not just removing the pigs but dismantling the entire ideological apparatus — the control of language, history, and knowledge — that makes their rule seem natural.
+The true revolution would require not just removing the pigs but dismantling the entire propaganda system — the control of language, history, and knowledge — that makes their rule seem natural.

 Key Words